Data-Transfer/ceph-client/README.markdown

 ```

 * `-p` payload (a filename in this case)
-* `-f` specify that payload is filename and contente has to be read from file
+* `-f` specify that payload is filename and content has to be read from file
 * `-x` substitute keys with values in payload (content read from file in this case)

 Note that you can set more that one tag at once, just add more tags into